ohhmm/skrypt/README.md

 # SKRYPT
 Serg Kryvonos Relation Yarn Plausibility Tool

+This is the software designed to hold the whole of ergo.

 Accepts three forms of input:

     - expressions with variables (automatically equal to zero)